oleksiy-pototskyy/wordpress-aws/README.md

 #### Create a New Report:
 - Click on 'Create a new report'.
-- Choose the type of report (e.g., 'Costs').
+- Choose the type of report (e.g., 'Costs and usage').
 - Under 'Group by', select 'Tag' and choose the project tag.
 - Configure other report settings as needed.
 - Save and view the report.